FlorinMarius98/FlorinMarius98/README.md

 - 👋 Hi, I’m @FlorinMarius98
-- 👀 I’m interested in Quality Assurance and Testing
+- 👀 I’m interested in Networking
-- 🌱 I’m currently learning Postman, SoapUI and other tools for API Testing
+- 🌱 I’m currently learning Wireshark, Python sockets and other tools for Networking

 'Aight bye!